Joseph Musoke Ssemwanga

-Brigadier Joseph Semwanga is a Ugandan military officer.
-He currently serves as the Commander of the Armoured Brigade, based in Masaka.
-He was appointed to his current position in May 2013, replacing Major General David Muhoozi, who became the Commander of Land Forces within the Uganda People's Defence Forces.
+Major General Joseph Musoke Ssemwanga (also Joseph Semwanga), is a Ugandan military officer and commander.
+He serves as the Deputy Commander of the UPDF Land Forces, since December 2025.
+Previously, he commanded the UPDF contingent under the African Union Stabilization Mission in Somalia (AUSSOM), from 2024 until 2025.
+Before he was deployed to Somalia, he served the commander of the UPDF First Division, based at Kakiri in Wakiso District.
+During the 2010s, he commanded the UPDF Armored Brigade.

 Background and training

-Joseph Semwanga was born in 1973 in Mukono District.
-He joined the army in 1995 and was commissioned on July 4, 1997 after completing the Officer Cadet Course at Monduli Military Academy, Tanzania.
+Joseph Musoke Ssemwanga was born in 1973 in Mukono District.
+He joined the army in 1995 and was commissioned on 4 July 1997 after completing the Officer Cadet Course at Monduli Military Academy, Tanzania.
 He has attended a number of military courses, including the following: